deil87/deil87.github.io/geospark/index.md

 Analog on Scala

 ```
 val pointRddOffset = 1
 val pointRDDSplitter: FileDataSplitter = FileDataSplitter.CSV
 val inputLocationCSV = System.getProperty("user.dir")+"/src/main/scala/com/engineering/ecology/" + "id_lat_lon_nonmissing.csv"

 val objectRDD = new PointRDD(ss.sparkContext, inputLocationCSV, pointRddOffset, pointRDDSplitter, true, StorageLevel.MEMORY_ONLY)
 objectRDD.rawSpatialRDD.persist(StorageLevel.MEMORY_ONLY)

 val geometryFactory = new GeometryFactory()
+val kNNQueryPoint = geometryFactory.createPoint(new Coordinate(	lat, lon))
+val  neighbours: util.List[Point] = KNNQuery.SpatialKnnQuery(objectRDD, kNNQueryPoint, 3, false)
 ```

 Now, one row at a time.

 ```
 val pointRddOffset = 1
 ```

-This value should be equal to an index(shift) of the coordinates in the input csv file.
+This value should be equal to an index of the coordinates' columns in the input csv file.

-In my case I set it to `1` because of the `id` attribute that comes before latitude and longitude.
+In my case I set it to `1` because of the `id` column that comes before latitude and longitude.

-Here is first three row of my input file:
+Here is the first three row of my input file:

 ```
 1,55.8910074613746,37.6048439354222